longzheng/open-dynamic-export/README.md

 ## Running server

 > [!IMPORTANT]
-> This application cannot run without certified issued by the utility server which must be manually registered and is not provided in this repository.
-A future version of this application will support a self-service registration process.
+> This application cannot run without device certificates (and manufacturer certificates issued by the utility server which must be manually registered) and is not provided in this repository.
+A future version of this application will support a self-service device registration process.

 The Node.js application can be run both directly and via a Docker image.